-Fred Zafran is a documentary photographer exploring the urban environment as metaphor and map of our inner human landscape.
-Photographing at the boundaries of illumination and darkness, Zafran’s work is a gentle observation of the city, its streets, and a “few of us” as we wander through the day and unanticipated moments of quiet and solitude.
+Fred Zafran is a documentary photographer of everyday life and the "exquisite ordinariness" of things.
+Photographing at the boundaries of illumination and darkness, Zafran’s work is a gentle observation of the city, its streets, and a few of us as we wander through the day and unanticipated moments of quiet and solitude.

 Fred Zafran came to photography more than 45 years ago.
 He has found a strong resonance with the black and white images of Ray Metzker and Fan Ho, and the color photography of Harry Gruyaert and Alex Webb.